A 10 day crackdown against counterfeit drugs coordinated by Interpoal in May 11 to 21, 2014 lead to 8.4 million doses of fake drugs.

 Intelligence analysts state that cost of the counterfeit drugs being sold in Colombia was manufactured in Ecuador, Panama, Peru and Venezuela.

-From 2012 to the middle of 2013, authorities in Colombia seized over 5 million fake and contraband drugs.
+From 2012 to the middle of 2013, the various agencies of the criminal justice system in Colombia seized over 5 million fake and contraband drugs.
 These medicines included drugs past its expiration date, drugs that were falsely labeled, and other drugs filled with flour or cement.

 The United Nations Office on Drugs and Crime estimates that 30 percent of the drugs sold across Latin America are counterfeits.